AG7GN/fe-pi/README.md

 You can create menu items to control RX and TX monitoring by placing the above commands in a `.desktop` file.
 You may need to modify __Categories=__ in the files described below depending on how you have your Raspberry Pi menus set up so that they appear in the correct top level menu.

-1. Create a file called `~/.local/share/applications/radio-monitor-rx.desktop` with this text:
+1. Create (as sudo) a file called `/usr/local/share/applications/radio-monitor-rx.desktop` with this text:

 		[Desktop Entry]
 		Name=Start RX Monitor